dnltsk/serialization-benchmark/README.md

 Which is -btw- not designed for high speed JSON mapping, see [parsing time benchmarks](https://github.com/miloyip/nativejson-benchmark#parsing-time).
 The aim of the playground is just to get an idea about performance differences.

-Snapshot of the projects output:
+Snapshot of the project's output:

 ```
 starting deserializing of